expressjs/express/Readme.md

 Express 1.x is compatible with node 0.2.x and connect < 1.0.

-Express 2.x is compatible with node 0.4.x and connect 1.x
+Express 2.x is compatible with node 0.4.x, node 0.6.x and connect 1.x

 Express 3.x (_master_ branch) is compatible with node 0.6.x and connect 2.x